MPetovick/SHUMZU/README.md

 - Reduction of risks of digital theft.
 - High security in communication.
 - Avoid detection by digital surveillance systems.

 ---
-### Conclusion

-**SHUMZU** is a powerful and versatile tool that combines compression, encryption and QR codes to offer a secure and efficient solution for data storage and transmission.
-Its potential is broad, from personal applications to professional and business uses.
-For the user,represents an innovative way to protect and manage confidential information, guaranteeing security, integrity and portability.

----
 ### Exemples